Optimal Learning from Label Proportions with General Loss Functions: Preliminaries and Notation

 Therefore, in LLP the learning algorithm receives information about the $n$ labels $y_{j,i}$ in $S$ only in the aggregate form determined by the $m$ signals $\alpha_j$.
 This signal is a (probability) vector $\balpha_j$ in the full histogram multi-class case, and a single number in the total multi-class case (as well as in the binary case).
-Note that, for a given dataset size $n = mk$, the bigger $k$ the smaller the overall amount of label information the algorithm receives.
-Moreover, we should expect the multi-class task to be somewhat harder than the binary task, with the total scenario being harder than the full histogram scenario.
+Note that for a fixed dataset size $n = mk$, increasing $k$ reduces available label information.
+Additionally, the multi-class task is naturally more difficult than the binary task, with the total scenario being harder than the full histogram scenario.

 Given a distribution $\cD$ over $\fs \times \ls$, a hypothesis space $\hyps$ and a loss function $\ell$, our goal is to find $\wh \in \hyps$ such that the population loss \( \popl(\wh) \) is as small as possible with high probability over the random draw of $S$.
 It is important to stress that in LLP the goal is that of minimizing the population loss at the {\em individual} label level $y$, still receiving information in the form of {\em aggregate} labels (\ref{e:dataset}).
 We aim to design LLP algorithms for $\wh$, and quantify $\regret(\wh)$ in both realizable and non-realizable settings, analyzing its dependence on bag size $k$ (label obfuscation), total examples $n$, properties of the loss function $\ell$, and class count $c$.
 Extending beyond recent square-loss investigations (\cite{l+24,b+25}), we cover a wide range of practical, potentially unbounded, loss functions.
-Utilizing a Median-of-Means Tournament \cite{lugosi2016riskminimizationmedianofmeanstournaments}, we derive sample complexity guarantees that significantly advance prior art in two key directions: general loss functions for binary classification, and multi-class classification with general losses (with either full histogram or total label information).
+Utilizing a Median-of-Means Tournament \cite{lugosi2016riskminimizationmedianofmeanstournaments} (see Section \ref{ss:MoM} for details), we derive sample complexity guarantees that significantly advance prior art in two key directions: general loss functions for binary classification, and multi-class classification with general losses (with either full histogram or total label information).